purescript/documentation/Error-Code-NoInstanceFound.md

 # No Instance Found

-This error occurs when you try to use a type class member function with a type (or types) that are not instances of the relevant type class.
+This error occurs when you try to use a function which has a type class constraint with a type (or types) that are not instances of the relevant type class.

 Example: